 Each SPIRIT fellow will be paired with a specific StrokeNet co-investigator faculty mentor.
 All SPIRIT fellows will enroll for credit in at least one and up to five core courses, covering such topics as Epidemiology, Statistics, Developing a Research Proposal, and Fundamentals of Clinical Trials.
 Courses may be taken at Yale, Brown, or the University of Connecticut.
 With advance permission of the SPIRIT fellowship director, courses may be taken at other institutions, including on-line programs.
 Additionally, all SPIRIT fellows will complete a multi-session course on the responsible conduct of research (e.g., CITI RCR).
 A central component of the training program is the completion of a closely mentored, but independently conducted research project in clinical neurology.
 50% of the fellow's time will be protected for research activities.

-Eligible candidates include clinicians, residents, fellows, and junior faculty at any of our three institutions (Brown University, Hartford Hospital, or Yale University); external candidates may also apply.
+Eligible candidates include clinicians, residents, fellows, and junior faculty at any of our four institutions (Brown University, Hartford Hospital, Yale University, Northwell Health); external candidates may also apply.
 Candidates may come from any discipline (e.g., epidemiology, diagnostic imaging, neurology, neurosurgery, nursing, occupational therapy, physical therapy, speech language pathology, physiatry).
 Fellows enrolled in accredited vascular neurology fellowships are welcome to apply.
 Candidates may not be receiving other NIH training funds (e.g., K23, K08, Kl2, T32).
 Candidates do not need to be US citizens or hold a green card.

 - demonstrate an interest in research related to vascular neurology

 - provide evidence of exceptional performance in their medical, nursing, or professional training

 - identify a mentor who will sponsor the research component of their fellowship

 - submit a fellowship application